swiftlang/swift-evolution/proposals/0382-expression-macros.md

 #assert(Color(parsing: "red") == .red)
 ```

-The implementation would likely want to separate the two operands to `==` into local variables (with fresh names generated by `createUniqueLocalName`) to capture the values, so they can be printed later.
+The implementation would likely want to separate the two operands to `==` into local variables (with fresh names generated by `createUniqueName`) to capture the values, so they can be printed later.
 For example, the assertion could be translated into code like the following:

 ```swift
 {